fedqx/Handler-Object-Programming/README.md

 }
 ```
 ***************************************************************************************************
+Note: HOP can be used for both C and C++
 Now, you might say "Why do we need this ?" and the answer is : you dont ;)
 The HOP is not a libray nor a framework:
 ## It is an Idea